6 Actionable Steps On How To Run Profitable Facebook Ads For Your Clients

-Long answer: even though the new iOS 15 App Privacy update appears to be bringing new challenges, such as not being able to rely on collecting, storing, and selling different parties' data for tracking and ad targeting purposes, Facebook is known for its quick, low-budget growth through paid PPC advertising.
+Long answer: even though the new iOS 15 App Privacy update appears to be bringing new challenges, such as not being able to rely on collecting, storing, and selling different parties' data for tracking and ad targeting purposes, Facebook is known for its quick, low-budget growth through paid PPC advertising or paid ads.
 While constant privacy changes affect your business, you should also keep in mind that there is nothing you can do about it.
 The rules are constantly changing.
 However, you have complete control over your storytelling, copy, and the quality of your visual components and videos.

 Furthermore, Facebook ad impressions continue to rise, making it more achievable than ever.

 Ad prices for Facebook ads have decreased by 4%, making advertising on Facebook more affordable than in the past, making it even better because, apparently, people like clicking on ads; the average number of clicks one ad receives per day from one person is 3.